 Matthew Prinn is a business development professional with nearly 20 years of experience driving revenue growth in the professional services industry.
 Matthew Prinn graduated with a BS in Business Administration from Boston College Carroll School of Management with a double major in marketing and accounting.

-Mr. Prinn’s career has grown from the mailroom to the boardroom where he now works with executives to support strategies to increase profitability.
-Following graduation, Matthew packed all his belongings into an old beat up Nissan Altima and drove 3,000 miles west with no job, no money, and no place to live, but with a dream to enter the business side of the entertainment industry.
+Following graduation, Matthew Prinn packed all his belongings into an old beat up Nissan Altima and drove 3,000 miles west with no job, no money, and no place to live, but with a dream to enter the business side of the entertainment industry.

 Mr. Prinn also acted as conference chair and presented on a variety of panels over the years at chapter meetups.
 Mr. Prinn is also a member of the Buying Legal Counsel trade group, where he has presented to members on best practices in drafting and executing RFPs.
 Additionally, Matthew Prinn has also presented on a variety of business development topics at Fordham Law School and at Emerson College’s Master's program.
 Matthew Prinn is also an author whose had multiple articles published in the “Seller’s Market” section of Lawyers Weekly which focused on best practices and obstacles to avoid in the professional services industry.

-From the mailroom to the boardroom, Matthew Prinn has been a proven winner.
-He has a passion for success and a drive to excel backed by old-fashioned hard work coupled with modern innovation and technology.
+From the mailroom to the boardroom, Matthew Prinn has had a lot of fun.
+He has a passion for success and a drive to excel backed by old-fashioned hard work mixed with modern innovation and technology.
 Outside of the business world, Matthew Prinn enjoys spending his free time with his nieces and nephews and his Boston Terrier.
 He loves boating, New England sports teams, photography, and fitness.
-Mr. Prinn is also active in the community where he does community service at places such as the Pine Street Inn and the Greater Boston Food Bank.
+Mr. Prinn is also active in the community where he does community service events at places such as the Pine Street Inn and the Greater Boston Food Bank.